arduino/docs-content/content/hardware/07.kits/maker/make-your-uno-kit/datasheet/datasheet.md

 ### Board Operation
 #### Getting Started - IDE
-If you want to program your **Arduino Uno** while offline you need to install the Arduino Desktop IDE [1].
-To connect the **Arduino Uno** to your computer, you’ll need a USB-C cable.
+If you want to program your **Arduino UNO** while offline you need to install the Arduino Desktop IDE [1].
+To connect the **Arduino UNO** to your computer, you’ll need a USB-C cable.
 This also provides power to the board, as indicated by the LED.

 #### Getting Started - Arduino Web Editor
 All Arduino boards, including this one, work out-of-the-box on the Arduino Web Editor [2] by just installing a simple plugin.